 - Heat oven to 400 degrees F. Cut the rib tips into about 6 inch long strips (they don’t have to be exact).
-Place the tips in a bowl and cover with all of the ingredients but the barbeque sauce.
+Place the tips in a bowl and cover with all of the ingredients (1/2 cup sake, 1/2 cup rice wine vinegar, 2 Tbs ginger root, 2 Tbs Chinese five-spice, 2 Tbs kosher salt) but the Hoison Barbeque Sauce ingredients (instructions follow).
 Roll the pork over in the ingredients to get them to spread evenly.
 Refrigerate this mixture for about 30 minutes.

 - Spread the pork out on a lightly greased sheet pan, only one layer deep.
 Roast at 400 degrees F, turning occasionally until fork tender (about 45 minutes).

-- For the barbeque sauce, put all of the ingredients in a non-reactive pot and slowly bring to a boil, stirring occasionally.
+- For the barbeque sauce, put all of the ingredients (orange marmalade, 2 Tbs rice wine vinegar, hoisin sauce, Sriracha chili sauce, salt and pepper to taste) in a non-reactive pot and slowly bring to a boil, stirring occasionally.
 Taste to adjust seasoning and it is ready to use.

 - Pat the rib tips with a paper towel and place in a large bowl.
 Pour the hot barbeque sauce over the tips and toss until well coated with the sauce.